-The Center for the Study of Economics (CSE) is a 501 (c)3 organization.
+The Center for the Study of Economics is a 501 (c) 3 non-profit educational foundation established in 1980.
 Our mission is to assist governments in evaluating current property tax policy compared to implementation of a land value tax (LVT) to determine which policy would work best in meeting economic development goals.

-Additionally, CSE gathers and disseminates articles, studies and monographs on the subject of land based taxation.
-We believe that taxation of labor and capital in urban areas is one the driving forces to the contraction and decay of our cities.
+The Center gathers and disseminates articles, studies and monographs on the subject of land based taxation.
+Taxation of labor and capital in urban areas is one the driving forces to the contraction and decay of our cities.

 Board of Directors